 |U.S. Dollars||Metric Tons|

-Food Security Situation information provided by UNDP, WFP< and FEW NET as of November 16, 2012
+*Food Security Situation information provided by UNDP, UNHCR, WFP and FEWS Net from 2013.

-^Includes $5.6 million in a regional West Africa contribution
+**FY 2013 emergency contributions include $1.7 million in a regional West Africa contribution.

 Country Specific Guidance